Rich & Luscious Dark Chocolate Desserts

 Queen of Sheba Cake

-This Queen of Sheba cake, a French classic, gets a minor update with less sugar and butter and a whisper of flaky sea salt on top--all of which lets the flavor of a special chocolate shine.
-Whipping a greater portion of the sugar into the egg whites makes them less easy to overbeat and creates a pleasing crust on top that contrasts with the moist and creamy interior.
+This Queen of Sheba cake, a French classic, gets a minor update with less sugar and butter and a whisper of flaky sea salt on top–all of which lets the flavor of a special chocolate shine.
+Whipping a greater portion of the sugar into the egg whites makes them harder to overbeat and creates a pleasing crust on top that contrasts with the moist and creamy interior.
 The whipped cream is optional but we highly recommend it.